georchestra/georchestra/docs/post-deploy_config.md

 # Post-deploy configuration

-This is a highly recommended reading !
+These are mandatory configuration steps once geOrchestra has been deployed.

 ## GeoServer

 ### Proxy base URL

 For GeoServer, the proxy base url can be set in the admin UI, via Settings > Global > Proxy URL.
-This is one of the first thing to do once your geoserver instance is deployed, or you won't be able to add local layers using our viewer.
+By default, it is set to "${X-Forwarded-Proto}://${X-Forwarded-Host}/geoserver" which should be OK.
+Depending on your reverse proxy setup, this might fail guessing the correct FQDN.

-The proxy base URL should be set to something like this: http(s)://your.server.fqdn/geoserver without a trailing slash.
+In case the capabilities document (eg "/geoserver/ows?service=wms&version=1.3.0&request=GetCapabilities") fail to provide the correct FQDN at `/WMS_Capabilities/Capability/Request/GetCapabilities/DCPType/HTTP/Get/OnlineResource`, you should set the proxy base url to something like this: https://your.server.fqdn/geoserver (without a trailing slash).

 After saving the form, you should check in the WMS capabilities that the service URLs are as expected.